Maximal Subgroups of Compact Lie Groups: Primitive subalgebras of classical Lie algebras

-The \emph{external tensor product} of $\pi_1$ and $\pi_2$ is the representation $\, \pi_1 \boxtimes \pi_2 \,$ of the Lie algebra $\, \mathfrak{g}_1 \times \mathfrak{g}_2 \,$ on the tensor product $V_1 \otimes V_2$ of the vector spaces $V_1$ and $V_2$ given by:
+The \emph{external tensor product} of $\pi_1$ and $\pi_2$ is the representation $\, \pi_1 \boxtimes \pi_2 \,$ of the Lie algebra $\, \mathfrak{g}_1 \times \mathfrak{g}_2 \,$ on the tensor product $V_1 \otimes V_2$ of the vector spaces $V_1$ and $V_2$ given by

-\end{defin} \begin{rmk}~ Observe that the resulting Lie algebra is the same in both cases, namely the direct sum of $\mathfrak{g}_1$ and $\mathfrak{g}_2$.
+\end{Definition} \begin{remark} Observe that the resulting Lie algebra is the same in both cases, namely the direct sum of $\mathfrak{g}_1$ and $\mathfrak{g}_2$.
 Still, in the case of the tensor product, we prefer to use the symbol $\times$, rather than $\oplus$, since experience shows that this helps to avoid confusion.
 (On the other hand, we avoid the symbol $\otimes$ in this context, since the concept of tensor product of Lie algebras does not exist.)
 In particular, using both notations in parallel is helpful to characterize inclusions of subalgebras by representations: the symbol $\oplus$ indicates that the inclusion into $\mathfrak{g}$ is by the direct sum construction, whereas the symbol $\times$ indicates that the inclusion into $\mathfrak{g}$ is by the tensor product construction.
-This will greatly simplify the tables. \fim \end{rmk} The main difference between the two constructions is the fact that, even when both $\pi_1$ and $\pi_2$ are irreducible, the external direct sum $\, \pi_1 \boxplus \pi_2 \,$ is always a reducible re\-presentation of $\, \mathfrak{g}_1 \oplus \mathfrak{g}_2$, whereas the external tensor product $\, \pi_1 \boxtimes \pi_2 \,$ is always an irreducible representation of $\, \mathfrak{g}_1 \times \mathfrak{g}_2$; moreover, every irreducible representation of $\, \mathfrak{g}_1 \times \mathfrak{g}_2$ is given by this construction.
-(See~\cite[Proposition 3.1.8, p.~123]{GW} for the proof of an entirely analogous statement for groups, which can be adapted to Lie algebras replacing the group algebra by the universal enveloping algebra.)
+This will greatly simplify the tables. \end{remark} The main difference between the two constructions lies in the fact that, even when both $\pi_1$ and $\pi_2$ are irreducible, the external direct sum $\, \pi_1 \boxplus \pi_2 \,$ is always a reducible representation of $\, \mathfrak{g}_1 \oplus \mathfrak{g}_2$, whereas the external tensor product $\, \pi_1 \boxtimes \pi_2$ is always an irreducible representation of $\, \mathfrak{g}_1 \times \mathfrak{g}_2$; moreover, it can be shown that every irreducible representation of $\, \mathfrak{g}_1 \times \mathfrak{g}_2 \,$ is given by this construction.
+(See~\cite[Proposition~3.1.8, p.~123]{GW} for the proof of an entirely analogous statement for groups, which can be adapted to Lie algebras replacing the group algebra by the universal enveloping algebra.)
 Finally, by iteration of both constructions, it is clear that we can define the direct sum and the tensor product of an arbitrary finite number of representations.